High Expectations, Communication Gaps Ruin Marriages: Psychologist - UrduPoint

 High Expectations, Communication Gaps Ruin Marriages: Psychologist

-ISLAMABAD, (UrduPoint / Pakistan Point News - 11th Feb, 2025) Psychologist and CEO of Psych Infinity, Kiran Aamir Tuesday said clashes were normal part of any marriage, but most marital troubles stem from unrealistic expectations and poor communication.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 16th Feb, 2025) Psychologist and CEO of Psych Affinity, Kiran Aamir Tuesday said that clashes were normal part of any marriage, but most marital troubles stem from unrealistic expectations and poor communication.

-Talking to APP she said love marriages often see more conflicts as partners assume they already had perfect compatibility and understanding she said that such partners expect perfection without discussing their expectations.
+Talking to APP on Sunday, she said love marriages often see more conflicts as partners assume they already had perfect compatibility and understanding she said that such partners expect perfection without discussing their expectations.

 Explaining the first red flag in the marital relationship, she said dissatisfaction with oneself, one’s partner or the relationship was the initial marker.